-In some cases (mostly during 2006 and 2007), marked populations of chum and pink were skewed to males, and were likely unrepresentative of the sex ratios of the population as a whole (Appendix 2.1).
+In some cases, marked populations of Chum, Pink and Chinook were skewed to males, and were likely unrepresentative of the sex ratios of the population as a whole (Appendix 2.1).
 Bias in sex ratio of marked populations will result in bias in observer efficiency and survey life, if these parameters differ for male and female spawners (Perrin and Irvine 1990).